 Working with diverse fitness levels is difficult but rewarding.
 Learn more about adapting the Pilates program for different clients in our guide on teaching Pilates to different fitness levels.

-Step 5: Understanding the Role of Anatomy and Physical Therapy
+The Role of Anatomy and Physical Therapy

-A strong understanding of human anatomy and physical therapy principles is necessary for Pilates instructors.
+A strong understanding of human anatomy and physical therapy is necessary for Pilates instructors.
 Many clients are working through injuries or recovering from them.
 This is why it’s important for instructors to have a good grasp of how muscles, joints, and connective tissues work.
 With this, instructors create safe and effective classes.
 They focus on specific areas while avoiding movements that might cause discomfort.

 This approach allows them to modify exercises to fit each client’s unique needs.
 Making Pilates a safe, welcoming option for everyone.
 It’s especially important for those with physical challenges or recovering from injuries.